-List names (if known), roles, months, and requested salary and fringe benefits for post-doctoral associates, graduate students, undergraduate students, and secretarial/clerical personnel.
+List names (if known), roles, months, and requested salary and fringe benefits for other personnel, including post-doctoral associates, graduate students, undergraduate students, and administrative /clerical personnel.

-If your budget includes secretarial/clerical personnel, describe how they meet the four conditions for inclusion as a direct cost.
+If your budget includes administrative /clerical personnel, describe how they meet the four conditions for inclusion as a direct cost.